cogent-computing/DOMUS-Data-Aquisition/README.md

 * Copy the libraries if you don't have them to your Arduino IDE library location.
 * Open the *DOMUS_MAIN* Sketch, compile and upload to the board, it should now be saving files to the sdCard provided everything is connected and set up correctly.

 # Progress
 At this point everything works except the temperature sensors.
 Chaning these for the MAX31855 5v compatible SPi ones might fix the problem.
+The *Ardu_Serial_Low_to_high_test* sketch contains the UART test between the two, that didn't work either.

 # Connections and Schematics
 An initial version of the connections and schematics can be found in the file *Board Connections.fzz*.